William Andrew (Andy) Faucett, MS, LGC

-At Geisinger I led the expansion of the MyCode Community Health Initiative from 100,000 to 175,000 participants, including expansion into the State College region, the Scranton market, AtlantiCare in New Jersey and Geisinger Holy Spirit in Harrisburg.
+At Geisinger I led the expansion of the MyCode Community Health Initiative from 100,000 to 175,000 participants, including expansion into the State College region and the Scranton market.

 - Riggs ER, Wain KE, Riethmaier D, Smith-Packard B, Faucett WA, Hoppman N, Thorland EC, Patel VS, Miller DT.
 Chromosomal microarray impacts clinical management.
 Clinical Genetics.
 2014 Feb.
 85(2):147-53.